-Figure I.2 - APB created by health and fitness service application
+Figure I-2 - APB created by Health & Fitness service application

-The health and fitness services application may want to configure the MQTT software component at this time.
-This standard does not specify how the health and fitness services application interacts with the MQTT server.
+The Health & Fitness services application may want to configure the MQTT software component at this time.
+This standard does not specify how the Health & Fitness services application interacts with the MQTT server.
 The PHG application will publish on the response and status topics.
-How the health and fitness services application obtains this information is out of the scope of this Recommendation.
+How the Health & Fitness services application obtains this information is out of the scope of this design guidelines document.